simonom/PyCHAM/README.md

 					coefficients, marker for start of peroxy radical pool description, marker for end of peroxy radical pool description

+int_tol = integration tolerances, with absolute tolerance first followed by relative
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730997.
+		tolerance, if left empty defaults to the minimum required during testing for stable solution: 1.0e-3 for absolute and 1.0e-4 for relative This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730997.